MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/preview/dtdl-parser-readme.md

 ms.devlang: javascript
 ms.service: digitaltwins
 ---
-# Azure Model Parser client library for JavaScript - Version 1.0.0-beta.2
+# Azure Model Parser client library for JavaScript - version 1.0.0-beta.2

 Use this library to parse your DTDL models and validate their structure conforms to the DTDL specification.